 Just short of the next status tier with Qantas Frequent Flyer?
 If you haven’t quite flown enough in your membership year to qualify (or re-qualify) for elite status, you might consider undertaking a Qantas status run.

 Status credits, which count towards your membership level with the airline, can only be earned by flying.
-The concept of a “status run” is to book a flight just to earn status credits.
-When booking a status run, the destination of the flight is rarely important… although a nice destination can make it more fun if you’re planning a weekend away!
-What is important is maximising the status credits earned while minimising the cost.
+The concept of a “status run” is therefore to book a trip that maximises the number of status credits earned while minimising the cost of the flights.
 Status runners typically aim to keep the “cost per status credit” below $5.

-1. Qantas Business Class to Noumea
+1. Qantas Business Class to Denpasar

 2. Jetstar Max Bundles